A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-In~\cite{DBLP:conf/eccv/ZhuYYGWZH24}, the authors focused on contrasting the challenge of identifying high-quality exemplars effectively.
-Specifically, they presented the Visual Association-based Zero-shot Object Counting (VA-Count) framework, designed to establish a robust connection between object categories and their visual representations, enabling adaptability across various classes.
-VA-Count incorporates two key components: the Exemplar Enhancement Module (EEM) and the Noise Suppression Module (NSM), which respectively refine exemplar identification and mitigate adverse effects.
-The EEM leverages GroundingDino~\cite{DBLP:conf/eccv/LiuZRLZYJLYSZZ24}, as in~\cite{DBLP:conf/cvpr/DaiLC24}.
-However, here, the authors also introduced a binary filter to refine the candidate exemplars computed by GroundingDino, selecting the ones containing precisely only one object.
-However, despite the accurate selection of single-object exemplars, errors can arise when exemplars do not belong to the target category, introducing uncertainty in the learning process.
-The NSM acts as a safeguard by identifying and filtering out such negative exemplars.
-While the EEM focuses on selecting high-quality exemplars to establish strong visual associations, the NSM uses samples from irrelevant categories to refine these associations further.
-By employing contrastive learning, the NSM differentiates between positive exemplars (related to the target category) and negative exemplars, reducing the impact of misalignment on the counting task.
+\paragraph{VA-Count} \csname rev1\endcsname{In~\cite{DBLP:conf/eccv/ZhuYYGWZH24}, the authors addressed the challenge of identifying high-quality exemplars for zero-shot counting, introducing the Visual Association-based Zero-shot Object Counting (VA-Count) framework.
+VA-Count includes two main components: the Exemplar Enhancement Module (EEM) and the Noise Suppression Module (NSM), which respectively refine exemplar selection and mitigate the impact of incorrect samples.
+The EEM leverages GroundingDino~\cite{DBLP:conf/eccv/LiuZRLZYJLYSZZ24}, as in~\cite{DBLP:conf/cvpr/DaiLC24}, but adds a binary filter to select candidate exemplars containing exactly one object.
+Despite this, errors may occur when selected exemplars do not belong to the target category.
+The NSM addresses this by identifying and filtering out such negative exemplars.
+Using contrastive learning, it distinguishes between relevant and irrelevant samples, enhancing the robustness of the counting process.}